ibm-messaging/mq-dev-samples/TechCon21/README.md

 ```
 and look for ```ibmcom/mq latest``` in the listing

 Now you have the MQ image, you're ready to run an IBM MQ queue manager as a container.
 However, by default container storage will be 'in memory' so messages will not persist on queues between container restarts.
-One approach is to crate a docker volume to attach persistant storage to the container.
+One approach is to crate a docker volume to attach persistent storage to the container.

 ```
  docker volume create qm1data
 ```
-In this example, the storage is named ```qm1data```
+In this example, the storage is named ```qm1data```.

 ## Run the queue manager server container